 Bespoke is your number one option if you have a highly-specific set of customizations you want to achieve.

-If you’re somewhat flexible, you can find a ready-to-wear brand that creates suiting in the general style you prefer.
+If you’re somewhat flexible, you can find a ready-to-wear brand that creates

 Brands such as SuitSupply have models that mimic both English and Neapolitan styling, you’ll just have to wade through their 11 or so models to decide which one fits you best.
+You can also check out my in-depth review of their Custom / Made to Measure service.

 Parisian Gentleman did a round-up of worthy ready-to-wear options a few years back.